3liz/lizmap-cadastre-module/tests/README.md

 - Open your browser at http://localhost:9085

-For more information, refer to the [docker compose documentation](https://docs.docker.com/compose/)

 ## Access to the dockerized PostgreSQL instance

 You can access the docker PostgreSQL test database `lizmap` from your host by configuring a